Meet the Facilitators

 Mitos has been a Lawyers/Staff in Balance facilitator since 2009 fall.
 Her long-term avocation in personal development has allowed her to experiment with various practices and appreciates the importance of caring of one’s mind, body, and spirit.
 As a facilitator, she gladly shares with others her insights in caring for one’s self through a mindfulness practice.
 She continues her learning by having earned her Health Coaching certificate from Georgetown’s School of Continuing Studies.
 She is also a certified facilitator of SoulCollage®.
 Mitos feels privileged to be giving back to the Law Center community through her participation in the Lawyers/Staff in Balance program.
 You will find her in the Office of the Dean suite, where she provides administrative assistance to the associate dean of the JD Program and the associate dean of Research and Academic Programs.

 Ruby Sheikh is the Assistant Director of Public Interest Employer & Alumni Outreach in the Office of Public Interest & Community Service (OPICS) where she helps public sector employers connect with Georgetown students and alumni.
-Prior to joining OPICS, Ruby was the Manager of Legal Recruitment with the Office of Career Strategy (OCS) and just reached her ten year mark with the Law Center.
-Ruby is Pakistani American but was raised in Saudi Arabia and Bahrain and has spent most of her adult life in Chicago and Washington, DC.
+Prior to joining OPICS, Ruby was with the Office of Career Strategy (OCS).
+Ruby is Pakistani-American but was raised in Saudi Arabia and Bahrain and has spent most of her adult life in Chicago and Washington, DC.
 She considers herself a global citizen and enjoys learning about different cultures through food, travel and great conversations.
-This is Ruby’s first year as LIB facilitator and she is very much looking forward to helping students develop strategies to re-frame and manage their stress and explore the benefits of mindfulness.
+Ruby joined the LIB program as a facilitator in 2017 and looks forward to helping students develop strategies to re-frame and manage their stress and explore the benefits of mindfulness.